CAgecircle: composition for an exhibition

 Readers: Erica Kaufman, Phil Pardi, and George Quasha

-Musicians: Michael Jones, Dennis O’Keefe, and Juan Diego Mora Rubio
+Musicians: Haley Gillia, Michael Jones, Tony Kirk, and Juan Diego Mora Rubio

 Bard Stevenson Library, 1st floor (directions at the bottom of this page)

-The performance will be broadcast live on Wave Farm Radio / WGXC (90.7FM)—radio for open ears!
+The performance was broadcast live on Wave Farm Radio / WGXC (90.7FM)—radio for open ears!
+Listen to the archived broadcast below.

 Collections included in Cagecircle: